prayer007/dirtree-chart/README.md

 ## Installation
 ```
-pip install pymaid
+pip install pyMaid
 ```

 ## Usage and Examples
-- To get information about the tool run `python -m pymaid -h` in the command line.
+- To get information about the tool run `python -m pyMaid -h` in the command line.
 - For big projects it should be considered to limit the folder depth to a suitable level (e.g. `-md 3`).
 - Files which should not be includes may be put into the ignore list (`-il file1, file2`).
 At the moment no wildcard definition is supported.
 - For git project the mermaid output markdown may be written to the `README.md` file (`-i true`).
 Currently only the file extention .md is supported.